What Is Encryption and How Does It Work?

 The word encryption comes from “kryptos.”
 The Greeks used “krypto” to describe something that was hidden or secret.

 In 700 B.C., the Spartans wrote important messages on leather, which was wrapped around sticks.
 A message could only be read by someone who had a stick of the exact same diameter.
-Without knowing the exact diameter size, a person wouldn’t be able to decipher (convert code into written text) the message.
+Without knowing the exact diameter size, a person wouldn’t be able to decipher the message (which means to convert the code into understandable text).

 Later, Hebrew scribes developed an encryption model called “ATBASH.”
 This type of encryption used a reversed-alphabet simple substitution code.
 That means that an “A” becomes a “Z,” “B” becomes a “Y,” etc.